-Add/Drop and Registration Policies for Students with Disabilities
+Registration Policies for Students with Disabilities

 Federal laws, the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, state law, and the Maine Human Rights Act prohibit postsecondary institutions from discriminating against individuals with a disability.
 These laws require that postsecondary institutions provide reasonable academic accommodations to qualified individuals in order to ensure equal educational opportunity and access.
 Dependent on individual need, reasonable accommodations may include a modification to or a waiver of an institutional policy, procedure or service.
-This includes rules and procedures associated with clearance, course registration and add/drop regulations.
+This includes rules and procedures associated with clearance and course registration.

-All accommodations to registration and add/drop policies will be granted on a case-by-case basis after the student has been registered with and granted such accommodations by the Office for Students with Disabilities.
+All accommodations to registration and clearance will be granted on a case-by-case basis after the student has been registered with and granted such accommodations by the Office for Students with Disabilities.
 The University will make a concerted effort to accommodate the student's request within reasonable means upon timely notice by the student to the Registrar's Office.
 The University cannot guarantee that the courses, times and locations will be equal to the student's request.